classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/pos-scanner-manager.md

     ***

-6. POS can also manage Booking Cancellation and refunds.
+6. POS can also manage booking cancellations and refunds.

     ***